 A splint is a device used for holding a part of the body stable to decrease pain and prevent further injury.

-The purpose of a splint is to hold still and protect a wounded body part from further damage until you get medical help.
+After an injury, a splint is used to hold still and protect the wounded body part from further damage until you get medical help.
 It is important to check for good circulation after the injured body part has been immobilized.

-If the injury is more painful after placing the splint, remove the splint and seek medical assistance immediately.
+If the injury is more painful after placing the splint, remove the splint and seek medical help right away.

-If an injury occurs while in a remote area, call for emergency medical assistance as soon as possible.
-In the meantime, give first aid to the patient.
+If an injury occurs while in a remote area, call for emergency medical help as soon as possible.
+In the meantime, give first aid to the person.

-If any of these situations occur and medical assistance is not available, and the injured part looks to be abnormally bent, gently replacing the injured part back into its normal position may improve the circulation.
+If medical assistance is not available and the injured part looks abnormally bent, gently placing the injured part back into its normal position may improve the circulation.

 Avoid activities that strain the muscles or bones for long periods as these can cause fatigue and falls.
-Always use protective gear, such as proper footwear, pads, braces, and helmets.
+Always use protective gear, such as proper footwear, pads, braces, and a helmet.

 Reviewed By: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.